Edmunds2915/tdd-data-structs-and-algos-js/README.md

 I am excited about this little project, as I recently attended a talk where I got my first real insight into TDD.

-I am hoping to cover the following items:
+I am hoping to cover the following items:<br>
-Sorts: heap, merge, quick
+Sorts: heap, merge, quick<br>
 Structs: queue, heap, stack